-The mission of Wimberley Adoption Group & Rescue (WAG Rescue) is to come to the aid of abandoned, neglected, unclaimed and surrendered dogs and puppies in and around the Wimberley area and western Hays County.
+The mission of Wimberley Adoption Group and Rescue (WAG Rescue) is to come to the aid of abandoned, unclaimed, surrendered and shelter dogs and puppies in and around the Wimberley area and nearby Central Texas communities.

 WAG Rescue incorporated June 25, 2009 and officially became a non-profit 501 (c) (3) public charity in October 2009.
 Patricia Davis & Debbie Nordyke saw the need for a dog rescue organization based on the large number of found, unclaimed dogs and puppies in the Wimberley area that were often picked up by Hays County Animal Control and taken to the San Marcos Shelter.
 Sadly, others were left to fend for themselves in our rural area.
 Also, at the time, there were no resources for owner surrenders or for lost and found animals in the area.